Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

-With regards to diversification, subset SSD yielded portfolios with a much larger number of assets and hence a much smaller average weight than standard SSD, in both the scaled and unscaled versions.
-On average subset SSD had over three times as many assets as standard SSD, both for the scaled and unscaled versions.

-Figure~\ref{fig3} shows the exposure per sector for scaled subset SSD.
+Figure~\ref{fig3} shows the out-of-sample exposure per sector for scaled subset SSD.
 Note here that this exposure is limited to be within $\Delta$, here 5\%, of the S\&P~500 sector weightings shown in Table~\ref{table1}.
-This figure is intended to highlight the rebalances where exposure changes.
+Figure~\ref{fig3} is designed to highlight the rebalances where exposure changes.
 So we can see, for example, that at the start of 2020 there is an increase at a rebalance in the exposure to technology stocks (the top line in Figure~\ref{fig3}).
 A short while later, at another rebalance, this exposure drops back to its previous level.
 Note here that Figure~\ref{fig3} does not plot exposure day by day as prices change and hence exposure naturally changes.

-Despite the potentially exponential number of constraints involved in the cutting plane procedures for subset SSD solution our experience has been that the computational effort required to solve each portfolio rebalance to optimality was negligible.
+Despite the potentially exponential number of constraints involved in the cutting plane procedures required to solve our subset SSD formulation to proven optimality our experience has been that the computational effort required was small.
 In our experiments a total of 60 rebalances were needed.
-For the scaled subset SSD formulation the average computational time per rebalance was 0.58s, with a maximum of 1.86s and a minimum of 0.13s (median 0.54s), while for the other strategies the average computational time was between 0.30s and 0.35s and no rebalance required more than a second.
+For scaled subset SSD, for example, the average computational time per rebalance was 0.58s, with a maximum of 1.86s and a minimum of 0.13s (median 0.54s).
+For the other SSD cases in Table~\ref{table2} the average computational time was between 0.30s and 0.35s and no rebalance required more than a second.